KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 **Justification**
 Marduk mirrors the Logos-function —
-forming a cosmos from raw energy.
+forming a cosmos from undifferentiated potential.
 Not chaos itself, but the first architect of law.

 **Ethical Orientation**